cscart/docs/en/user_guide/manage_products/import_export/variation_import.rst

 .. hint::

-    Once variations are created, you can update their properties just like you do that for ordinary products.
-For example, to update the price or quantity of an existing variation, you don't need to specify *Variation options* or add configurable products before groups of variations in the imported file.
+    Once variations are created, you can update their properties (such as price or quantity) just like you do that for simple products.
+Make sure that the imported file doesn't have the *Variation options* and *Product type* columns, and then the order of products in the file won't matter.